Siphon880gh/davinci-resolve-scripter/README.md

 To have the traditional subtitle track, drag and drop the SRT file into DaVinci's media pool before creating and filling the subtitle track.

-To generate Text+ clips on an empty video track, you adjust and drop the script `subtitle_from_audio/drop_textp.py` into the DaVinci console.
+To generate Text+ clips on an empty video track, you adjust and drop the script `subtitle_from_audio/drop_textp*.py` into the DaVinci console.
+There is more than one `drop_textp` script corresponding to different Text+ effects - choose one that you like, and then stick to adjusting and dropping only that script.

 The above are brief instructions.
 For in-depth instructions, refer to [README_transcribe_audio.md](subtitle_from_audio/README_transcribe_audio.md).